-- We work to create a constructive atmosphere.
-We help people to focus on what is working well and use that as a foundation for establishing what else needs to happen.
+- Constructive: We help people to focus on what is working well and use that as a foundation for establishing what else needs to happen.

-- We work to increase the level of influence stakeholders and participants have by encouraging project leaders to maximise empowerment.
-When possible we encourage full co-production, which means environmental professionals work with communities and other stakeholders to share power and responsibility to both plan and implement change.
+- Collaborative: We encourage full co-production, which means environmental professionals work with communities and other stakeholders; sharing the responsibility to both plan and implement change.

-- We keep on the cutting edge of best practice through our own innovation and through working with people who are leaders in their field.
+- Cutting-edge: We keep on the front foot of best practice through our own innovation and through working with people who are leaders in their field.

 - Productive: We help people share understanding and build consensus – not weak compromise – about mutually acceptable and sustainable ways forward.